An LLM program can represent an important financial commitment on your part, so what are the ways you can meet them?

 Still, you’ll need to determine how much debt you can reasonably take on to finance the degree.
 The general rule is that the better the school you attend – and the more commercially oriented your degree – the more you can expect to earn from your next job and throughout the remainder of your career.
 This makes a higher level of debt more affordable.

 The question of how much debt is appropriate, however, will ultimately depend upon your individual circumstances, such as whether you have a family, must meet mortgage payments, can count on working in a highly paid position upon graduation and so on.

 As a rule, it’s easier to find funding for your studies at home than abroad, but that doesn’t necessarily mean you should stay at home for your LLM.
 Similarly, attending a lesser LLM program for a reduced price is not necessarily wiser than paying more to attend a better school.

 You are making a long-term investment, so think in terms of value rather than cost.
 Indeed, the more likely it is that you will be able to enter a high-paying legal field, the less heavily debt should influence your decision.

 In some countries, funds paid toward an LLM degree are tax-deductible.
 In France, for instance, tuition fees can be deducted from your personal income tax if the courses ‘improve your own professional profile’, which is arguably the case for all LLM graduates.
 In the US, it is relatively easy to deduct fees for part-time coursework, and generally difficult to deduct tuition for full-time study.

-The more expensive the programme and the higher your marginal tax rate, the greater the value of deducting your expenses.
-Your earnings are likely to drop during a full-time programme, so find out whether or not the tax benefits can be carried forward (or applied retroactively).
+The more expensive the program and the higher your marginal tax rate, the greater the value of deducting your expenses.
+Your earnings are likely to drop during a full-time program, so find out whether or not the tax benefits can be carried forward (or applied retroactively).